Mhsaeedi07/BriefBot/README.md

 3. Example: `/ask What deadlines do I have?`

 ### 🎤 Transcribing Voice Messages

+**Automatic Transcription:**
+- Simply send a voice message in any group
+- Bot automatically transcribes and stores the text
+- No commands needed!

+**Manual Conversion:**
 1. Find a voice message (🎙️)
 2. **Reply to the voice message**
 3. Type `/text` and send